ACES: Who Tests the Tests? Leave-One-Out AUC Consistency for Code Generation: Theoretical Foundations

 A test is \emph{informative}~($\delta_j > 0$), \emph{uninformative}~($\delta_j = 0$), or \emph{misleading}~($\delta_j < 0$) according to whether correct codes are more, equally, or less likely to pass it than incorrect ones. \end{definition}

 Figure~\ref{fig:taxonomy} refines this classification by test correctness: correct tests~($\alpha_j = 1$) are always informative, while incorrect tests~($\alpha_j < 1$) may be constructive~($\delta_j > 0$) or misleading~($\delta_j < 0$).
-Prior approaches that filter tests by correctness discard constructive tests together with misleading ones, losing valuable ranking signal; for ranking, only $\delta_j$ matters.
-Equivalently, $\delta_j = \E[h_j]$: discriminative power is the expected pairwise vote. $\passk$ is controlled by a signal-to-noise ratio determined by $w$ and $\{\delta_j\}$:
+Prior correctness-based filters discard constructive tests together with misleading ones, losing valuable ranking signal; for ranking, only $\delta_j$ matters.
+Equivalently, $\delta_j = \E[h_j]$ is the expected pairwise vote. $\passk$ is controlled by a signal-to-noise ratio determined by $w$ and $\{\delta_j\}$:

 \begin{theorem}[Pass@k Bound] Define the \emph{mean signal} and \emph{signal-to-noise ratio} of weights $w$:

 For any $w$ with $M(w) > 0$ and any $k \geq 1$:

 where $n^- = n - n^+$ is the number of incorrect codes.
 Over non-negative weights, $R(w)$ is maximized by $w^*_j \propto \max(0,\;\delta_j)$. \end{theorem}